laravel/spark-docs/adding-registration-fields.md

 <a name="validation-and-storage"></a>
 ## Validation & Storage

 Next, we need to customize Spark's new user validation and storage methods to handle our new `age` field.
-Within our `SparkServiceProvider` boot method, we'll call the `validateUsersWith` and `createUsersWith` methods to customize this logic.
+Within the `boot` method of our `SparkServiceProvider`, we'll call the `validateUsersWith` and `createUsersWith` methods to customize this logic.
 First, let's call `validateUsersWith` and define the validation rules for our new `age` field:

     Spark::validateUsersWith(function () {
         return [